Valencia Fine Art Architecture Photography Holiday

 During this workshop we will look at how the architecture and setting can be used to create fine art images.
 Using lines, shapes, form and textures to create known and abstract imagery.

 At each location we will look at how the landscape and architecture integrates, how the light sits and where it may move and change.
-Then we’ll consider the best framing and how to experiment with different ideas and view points, picking out different elements of the landscape and buildings and using them to best effect.
+Then we’ll consider the best framing and how to experiment with different ideas and view points, picking out different elements of the landscape and built environment and using them to best effect.
 I am on hand at all times to offer help and advice about composition and technique to help you get the very best from every location.

-Our trips are structured for photographers of all abilities; For those that are beginners or want additional help, we provide assistance, evaluation and guidance throughout from an experienced landscape, architecture and travel photographer.
+Our trips are structured for photographers of all photo abilities; For those that are beginners or want additional help, we provide assistance, evaluation and guidance throughout from an experienced landscape, architecture and travel photographer.
 For experienced photographers, you have the benefit of joining a workshop with a photo guide with excellent local knowledge.
-We want photographers of all abilities to leave the workshop with an amazing array of quality images to be proud of.
+We want photographers of all abilities to leave the workshop with an amazing array of creative quality images to be proud of.

 One Hour Free Follow-up Review